-Access the JTF-Bravo website at http:// www.jtfb.southcom.mil for additional command information on JTF-Bravo.
-The website also contains useful command information and policies, as well as information for family members.
-Family members can also keep up with current base events via the JTF-Bravo page on Facebook by searching for Joint Task Force-Bravo on the site.
+The JTF-Bravo website contains useful command information and policies, as well as information for family members.
+Service members as well as their families can also keep up with current base events and all JTF-Bravo activities through our social media platforms.

-· JTF-Bravo newcomers should be-come familiar with Directive One and Command Policy Letters upon arrival.
+- JTF-Bravo newcomers should become familiar with Command Policy Letters upon arrival.

-· Wear civilian clothing while traveling on civilian air in the U.S. Southern Command area of operations.
+- Wear civilian clothing while traveling on civilian air in the U.S. Southern Command area of responsibility.